nwtime/ntpwww/content/en/ntpfaq/NTP-s-compat.md

 There are definitely at least two major versions for the kernel PLL: The model for NTP version 3, and the model for NTP version 4.
 Maybe there is a model for older versions too, but I don't know.

 In addition to these major versions there are minor variants of these models.
-Unfortunately these minor variants can't easily be distinguished, because their inventor and chief designer, [Professor David L. Mills](NTP-a-faq.htm#AU-DLM), did not like version control systems or version numbers in the past (see also [Q: 6.4.1.4.](NTP-s-compat.htm#Q-KERNEL-PLL-VERSION)).
+Unfortunately these minor variants can't easily be distinguished, because their inventor and chief designer, [Professor David L. Mills](mailto:mills@udel.edu), did not like version control systems or version numbers in the past (see also [Q: 6.4.1.4.](/ntpfaq/ntp-s-compat#6414-how-can-i-find-out-which-kernel-is-in-effect)).

 * * *

 #### 6.4.1.2.
 What's new in each Version?

-As said in [Q: 6.4.1.1.](NTP-s-compat.htm#Q-COMPAT-PLL-NUM-IMPLEM) the history of the earlier kernel clock models are somewhat obscure.
-The basic features are described in [Q: 5.2.1.1.](NTP-s-algo-kernel.htm#Q-ALGO-KERNEL-CLOCK).
+The history of the earlier kernel clock models is somewhat obscure.
+The basic features are described in [Q: 5.2.1.1.](/ntpfaq/ntp-s-algo-kernel#5211-what-is-special-about-the-kernel-clock).

-The new clock model designed during development of NTP version 4 has the following new features:
+The clock model designed during development of NTP version 4 has the following new features:

 *   Timestamps are represented with 64 bit (instead of 32) to represent a sub-nanosecond resolution.
 There is also a new interface to control these nanoseconds.
 The higher precision results in a more continuous flow of time.
 *   A new status bit, `STA_MODE`, controls a hybrid PLL/FLL mode, avoiding instabilities.
 *   The minimum interval between adjustments has been reduced from 16 seconds to one second, while the maximum interval has been extended from about one hour to 36 hours.
-Unfortunately `constant` has an incompatible meaning (See [Q: 6.4.1.3.](NTP-s-compat.htm#Q-COMPAT)).
+Unfortunately `constant` has an [incompatible meaning](/#6413-are-the-individual-kernel-models-compatible).
 *   PPS processing has been significantly revised as well.
 The calibration range has been extended, and the robustness towards spikes and jitter has been improved.
 Sampling intervals have been reduced to achieve a faster response to offset and frequency errors.

 Revision 3 of the nanokernel introduced a shorter default calibration interval when correcting the frequency with PPS.
 At the same time the maximum interval can be adjusted using `MOD_PPSMAX`.
 Selection of PLL and FLL mode is done automatically now.